Taming-the-BEAST/SCOTTI-Tutorial/README.md

 <br>

 This parameter estimates the number of hosts in the outbreak.
 It is bounded below by 10 (the number of sampled farms) and above by 20, which was our input upper bound.
-We see that there appears to be significant support for almost twice as many farms to have been infected as farms where diseased animals were found.
+However, it is difficult to interpret this parameter as the number of farms that were infected, because (i) one non-sampled deme may actually represent a series of hosts with no time overlap, or a single host with unlimited exposure time (like environmental contamination); (ii) non-sampled hosts are not necessarily infected; (iii) many non-sampled hosts might just represent one host with large population size, like an environmental endemic source.

 The parameter **migModel.popSize** logs the effective population size of the hosts, which is directly proportional to the genetic diversity of the virus within each farm.
 We see that the effective population size is quite low, which is probably due to the relatively short period of the outbreak.
 The equal infection rate between farms is logged by **migModel.rateMig** and the clock rate by **mutationRate**.
 If the clock rate seems low for a virus, keep in mind that we measure time in days.
 Thus, the units for substitutions are in substitutions/site/day instead of the usual substitutions/site/year.

 > Select **tree.height** ([Figure 6](#fig:tmrca))
 >